lookgoodkillgood/lgkg-website/content/posts/character_progression_map.md

 You've unlocked undaunted pledges!
 These are 3 daily quests that involve completing a specific dungeon.
 An invite will arrive in your mailbox that starts this quest.
 Travel to your capital city to complete the quest and get introduced to the undaunted quest givers.
 You'll want to try and complete these daily so you can collect undaunted keys.
 [Undaunted keys](https://en.uesp.net/wiki/Online:Undaunted_Keys) are rewarded for completing the daily and used as a type of currency to "roll" for your 2 piece monster set.
 The two-piece monster set becomes more critical when you hit CP160. **Save all your undaunted keys for when you are CP160!**.

+> Faction and capital cities:
+> * Aldmeri Dominion: Grahtwoot
+> * Ebonhart Pact: Mournhold
+> * Daggerfall Covenant: Wayrest

 ### CP1 - CP160

 You become [enlightened](https://forums.elderscrollsonline.com/en/discussion/158785/enlightenment-how-it-works)!
 What this means is you'll level a whole lot quicker.
 Enlightenment is bonus XP for your Champion Point (CP) progression.
-This will feel a lot like when you first started and leveled super quickly.
+This will feel a lot like when you first started and were leveling super quickly.
 You should have enough enlightenment to carry you very close to CP160.
 You are almost there!

 ### CP160 - CP200

 Congratulations, you've hit the gear level cap!
 This is the highest level gear that you will find in the game.
 Enjoy the moment and feel the glory.
 However, you are not done progressing, young adventurer.
 This is when the fun really begins.
 The new star to shoot for is CP810 but don't worry so much about grinding levels.
-The priority now is figuring out what gear you need for your class and how to play that class.
+The priority now is figuring out what gear you need and how to play your class.
 You can also get crafted CP160 gear, which is expensive to make.
 Use the #crafting-requests channel to get set-up.

-Get monster helm
+* Get monster helm
-Use undaunted keys to get shoulder piece
+* Use undaunted keys to get shoulder piece
-Farm dungeon gear
+* Farm dungeon gear
-Do Dragon Star Arena
+* Complete Dragon Star Arena
-Trait out your gear and get it to epic (purple).
+* Trait out your gear and improve it to epic (purple).

 ### CP200 - CP300

-You are ready for no-DLC veteran dungeons and normal trials.
+You are ready for non-DLC veteran dungeons and normal trials.
 If you are a DPS, you'll want to be around 15k DPS.
 Use the 3 mil parse dummy in the guildhall to practice your rotation.

 * Run normal Maelstrom Arena (nma)
 * Run normal Craglorn trials.